The Mallen Conference

 For the past two decades, the invitation-only conference has been hosted at Florida Atlantic University (Fort Lauderdale), UCLA (Los Angeles), Yale’s School of Management (New Haven), Yeshiva University/NYU (both New York), and Münster University/Film University Babelsberg (Potsdam).
 The conference is named after its founder Bruce Mallen, who launched Concordia University’s Department of Marketing and was dean of Florida Atlantic University’s College of Business, while also being active in the film industry as producer, distributor, and real-estate developer.

-In the spring of 2021, a special issue of the Journal of Cultural Economics was published that was edited by, and contained articles by members of the Mallen community of scholars; it analyzed “The Economics of Filmed Entertainment in the Digital Era”.
+In the spring of 2021, a special issue of the Journal of Cultural Economics was published that was edited by, and consisted of articles by members of the Mallen community of scholars; it analyzed “The Economics of Filmed Entertainment in the Digital Era”.
 The special issue was dedicated to Bruce Mallen.